Roy Dickson 1930s Alaska Bush Pilot

 pilot in WW II.
 Died in an auto accident in California in the 1950's.

-CHET BROWNE - From Colorado.
+CHET BROWNE - Born in 1909 in Missouri, grew up in Colorado.
 Flew in the Nome, Fairbanks and Anchorage areas.
-Purchased a Tri-motor

-Ford and formed Arctic Airways.
-Perhaps most famous for finding a spot in Southeast Alaska to land the Tri-motor
+Purchased a Tri-motor Ford and formed Arctic Airways.
+Perhaps most famous for finding a spot in Southeast Alaska to

-1932 attempted to fly from Seattle to Tokyo, but the aircraft came apart during refueling
+about 1932 attempted to fly from Seattle to Tokyo, but the aircraft came apart during

-attempt and he parachuted to safety.
-Came to Alaska in early 1930's with a Faden, one of
+refueling attempt and he parachuted to safety.
+Came to Alaska in early 1930's with a Faden,

 Browne Flying Service out of Valdez, then Fairbanks & Anchorage, then out of Bethel for